• Skip to primary navigation

 A poster of 6 images showing how to bake a blueberry cake loaf, how to cool it and wrap it in cling wrap.

 1. Pour batter into a well-greased and floured (or parchment paper lined) 8 inch by 4 inch loaf pan.
-Make sure that the blueberries are well distributed and not focused towards the bottom.
+Make sure that the blueberries are well distributed and not concentrated towards the bottom.
 Level the top.
 Bake the cake loaf for 60 to 65 minutes at 165 degrees Celsius.

 3. Remove cake loaf from the oven and let it rest in the tin for 10 minutes.
 Run a jam knife around the side of the loaf to release the sides of the cake.